 - Tuberculosis (TB) testing (if applicable) - if you are coming to the UK for more than 6 months and are a resident in any of these listed countries, you will need a certificate confirming that you are free of TB.
 You must obtain the certificate from an approved clinic.
 Certificates from non-approved clinics will not be accepted.

 Important changes to the immigration rules

-From June 2019, nationals from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America will be able to use eGate entry at the border in 15 UK airports and the Eurotunnel.
+Since 2019, nationals from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America have been able to use eGate entry at the border in 15 UK airports and the Eurotunnel.

-If you are a national from one of these countries and you are coming to the UK for study using a Student visa:
+If you are a national from one of these countries and you are coming to the UK for study:

-- You are eligible to use the eGates, however, we will require proof that you entered the UK during the validity period of your Entry Clearance stamp.
+- You are eligible to use the eGates, however, we will require proof of the date you entered the UK and, if applicable, that you entered the UK during the validity period of your Entry Clearance.
 As such, please be sure to have evidence such as your boarding pass, flight tickets or flight booking available at registration.

 All other nationalities and visa holders must use the standard entry points and be seen by a border force officer.

 As of 11 January 2018, the Home Office introduced new immigration legislation which enables some international students coming to the UK to study a part-time course of 6 months or longer to obtain a Student visa.
 If you have an offer on a part-time course please contact the Student Immigration and Funding team for advice on which visa is best for you.

 Such students will be subject to some additional restrictions:

 - You will not be permitted to work in the UK whilst on a Tier 4 visa for part-time studies.